Carroll School of Management

 The Winston Center for Leadership and Ethics offers annual lecture, seminar, and workshop programs on ethics and leadership for undergraduate students.

 Summer Management Catalyst Program

 The Carroll School of Management Summer Management Catalyst Program is an intensive, full-time, 8-week program designed to develop a solid and broad foundation in the functional areas of management for non-management students.

-Participants register for 10 credits and a career practicum that cover a wide range of business management topics, including management, accounting, finance, marketing, ethics, law, Excel, big data, and career skills.
+Participants register for 11 credits that cover a wide range of business management topics, including accounting, finance, marketing, ethics, law, Excel, big data, and career skills.

 Additional information and application can be found at bc.edu/catalyst.

 Catalyst Program Benefits